Lux-Robotics/Iris/README.md

 - capture: Capture method `WIP`
 - detector: The detector to use.
 Valid options are `aruco` and `apriltag3`
 - solvepnp_method: The solvepnp method to use.
 Valid options are `singletag` and `multitag`

+## NetworkTables Output

+All NetworkTables outputs will be under /Perception/`device_id`

+- fps: The current processing fps
+- observations0, observations1: Field oriented poses
+- errors: The ambiguity present in each of the poses